Chapter 5

 The next morning the branch had been removed and a temporary patch placed over the hole, so we were able to limp back to Intrepid.
 As dawn broke and the sun rose, the sky was one of the most beautiful that I had ever seen, which made the whole night worthwhile.

-One life changing experience was to come during my time on Intrepid.
-In November 1970 when everyone on board Intrepid was excitedly looking forward to setting sail to Australia only to find out that, due to a cyclone hitting the Ganges Delta in East Pakistan (Bangladesh), the trip had been cancelled.
-HMS Intrepid was being sent to assist in relief operation caused by the Bhola cyclone.
+One experience that was truly life-changing for me came during my time onboard Intrepid.
+In November 1970, when everyone was excitedly looking forward to setting sail to Australia, we learned that the trip had been cancelled.
+The devastating Bhola cyclone had hit the Ganges Delta in East Pakistan (now Bangladesh), and HMS Intrepid was being sent to assist in relief operations instead.

-The landing craft were ideal for this as being flat-bottomed craft they could navigate in shallow water and get right up to the land yet could carry a considerable number of stores.
-They also had the benefit of being able to lower their ramp at the front of the craft, which meant that people could walk on and carry the stores off easily.
+Our landing crafts were ideal for this as, being flat-bottomed, they could navigate in shallow water and get right up to the land, yet they could carry a considerable number of stores.
+They also had the benefit of being able to lower the ramp at the front of the craft, which meant that people could walk on and carry the stores off easily.

 Offloading stores

-The British aid naval response consisted of HMS Intrepid, HMS Triumph, HMS Hydra and the Landing Ship Logistic (LSL) Sir Galahad.
-The closest that these ships could get to shore was 35 miles and it was a further 40 miles to the main supply dump and headquarters which meant that all our craft and personnel would have to be detached and work permanently ashore.
+The British aid naval response consisted of HMS Intrepid, HMS Triumph, HMS Hydra, and the Landing Ship Logistics (LSL) Sir Galahad.
+Because of their draft, the closest that these ships could get to shore was 35 miles, and it was a further 40 miles to the main supply dump and headquarters, which meant that all our craft and personnel would have to be detached and work permanently ashore.

-The craft we took included the four LCMs, and four LCVPs, two naval store tenders, two Launchers, 15 Assault boats and 10 Geminis.
+We took four LCMs, four LCVPs, two naval store tenders, two Launchers, 15 Assault boats, and 10 Geminis.
 I was on one of the LCVPs.
-Leaving Intrepid, we had hoped to get to our location by nightfall, but due to the sand bars and mud flats, progress proved difficult so it was decided that we would anchor for the night.
-It was then that the seriousness of the situation hit us as we inhaled the smell of rotting flesh from the carcasses and bodies.
+Leaving Intrepid, we had hoped to get to our location by nightfall, but due to the sand bars and mud flats, progress proved difficult, so it was decided that we would anchor for the night.
+It was then that the seriousness of the situation hit us as we inhaled the smell of rotting flesh from all of the carcasses and bodies of the dead.
 We had our meal but there wasn’t the normal jovial conversation.
 Ken Murgatroyd was our coxswain, and he drew up a watch list and we found a spot amongst the stores for our beds.
 I closed my eyes to try to get some sleep as the silence and the smell intensified.

-The next morning, after an uncomfortable night, we reached our destination.
-We weren’t needed there so we were to move on to a new location, where we were to stay for nine days.
-Each day we would be loaded with relief goods and head off under the supervision of a Pakistani soldier and a guide and return each night.
+The next morning, after a very uncomfortable night, we reached our destination, where we stayed for nine days.
+Each morning we were loaded with relief goods and then headed off under the supervision of a Pakistani soldier and a guide to deliver the supplies, and then return each night.

-It was a monumental experience and one that has stayed with me from that time.
-I wrote about it while in the Delta in my poem, Ode to the Ganges Delta, which epitomised my feelings.
+It was a monumental experience for me and one that I have never forgotten.
+While in the Delta, I wrote a poem, Ode to the Ganges Delta, which epitomised my feelings.
 This was also published in The Globe & Laurel.

 ODE TO THE GANGES DELTA